sshalem/Spring-Boot/12-SSE-WebSocket/README.md

 	@SendTo("/all/messages")
 	public Message sendMessage(@Payload Message message, StompHeaderAccessor stompHeaderAccessor) throws Exception {

-		// This command gets the header of the
+		// This command gets the header `send-Header` of the `stompClient.send` , and browser shows in console
-		// 'First' "SUBSCRIBE" connection made
+		// >>>SEND  the header is send
 		Object addressNativeHeader = stompHeaderAccessor.getFirstNativeHeader("send-Header");
 		System.out.println(addressNativeHeader);